marta-rakowska/dareit-cloud-challenge/README.md

 ### Task 6️⃣

-The goal of this task was to create a bucket, a virtual machine and a cloud SQL using Terraform.
+The goal of this task was to create a bucket, a virtual machine and a cloud SQL instance using Terraform.

-### Task 8️⃣
+### Task 7️⃣

 ### Task 8️⃣